DATE :

 Musical Heritage: The J-45 played a crucial role in shaping American popular music, particularly during the folk revival movement of the late 1950s and 1960s.
 Owning a 1958 example connects players to this important musical heritage and the artists who helped define American acoustic music.

-Selling Your 1958 Gibson J-45
+Selling your Gibson J-45

 If you own a 1958 Gibson J-45, you possess one of the most desirable vintage acoustic guitars in the market today.
 At Edgewater Guitars, we specialize in purchasing premium vintage Gibson instruments and understand the true value of these exceptional guitars.

-Why Choose Edgewater Guitars?
+Why choose Edgewater Guitars?

 Premium Valuations: Our deep knowledge of vintage Gibson guitars allows us to recognize and pay for quality that other buyers might miss.
 We consistently offer 30-40% more than typical guitar shops because we understand the nuances that affect value in vintage instruments.